Some doctors refer to this as an abdominal delivery.

 - pain when urinating

-People should be sure to speak with a healthcare provider if they have any additional questions regarding cesarean delivery when trying to decide if it is the right option for them.
+Speak with a healthcare provider if you have any additional questions regarding C-section or when trying to decide if it is the right option for you.